-- It looks grotesque!
-But how does it taste…?
+- It looks so grotesque!
+But what does it taste like?

 - These slimy anglerfish are hung up to prepare.

 - If you want anglerfish, head to Oarai, Ibaraki!